mercanca/spart/README.md

  # spart
  A user-oriented partition info command for slurm.
+It gives a brief view of the cluster.

  Slurm does not have a command showing partition info in a user-friendly way.
  I wrote a command, I hope you will find it useful.

 ## Usage